We would do well to remember that morals are not absolute, and that morality is not a measure of competence.

 Going to church does not make you a better driver, because death on the roads is not an Act of God.
 It may, if your world view is so black-and-white, be the act of a Good Person or a Bad Person, but the only true fact is that it is the act of an Incompetent Person.

-And it’s high time we recognised that an Incompetent Person is, nothing more and nothing less, not competent.
+It’s high time we recognised that an Incompetent Person is, purely and simply, not competent.